 Nearly two centuries since the rise of the UK’s first industrial city, Manchester provides a gateway for a variety of contrasting edges.
 Traversing the city means crossing the lines of a footballing rivalry, through late-night revelry and numerous cultural landmarks deserving of national recognition.
-Looking just beyond to the east, proximity with the Peak District provides a green lap for the city.
+Looking just beyond the city to the east, proximity with the Peak District provides a green lap to explore.
 Most recently, Manchester’s hospitality offering has been bolstered by the opening of Whitworth Locke, an impressive residency hotel that is ideally suited to athletic travellers visiting Cottonpolis for work or endurance sports.

-Located within a 10-minute walk the central Manchester Piccadilly station, Whitworth Locke holds up the snout of a building adjacent to the city’s LGBT quarter, Gay Village.
-The hotel is part of the SACO, a group of hotel and serviced aparments in Edinburgh, Manchester and London, intrdocuing the option of residency stays for business customerse.
+Located within a 10-minute walk the central Manchester Piccadilly station, Whitworth Locke occupies a building adjacent to the city’s LGBT quarter, and the waterway after which it takes its name.
+The hotel is part of the SACO, a group of hotel and serviced apartments in Edinburgh, Manchester and London, introducing the option of residency stays for business travellers.
 This means the hotel’s room types split between those suitable for a single night or weekend, and more spacious suites that would practically be liveable in on a full-time basis.

 Hints of affordable luxury are obvious as soon as you enter Whitworth Locke, with dense furnishings and calming colours spread throughout a sky-lit reception and co-working space.
 A long bar and table section are empty when I arrive on a roasting July day, most industrious guests and locals were further back in the building at the lounge are co-working area.